dermoritz/PAC_Timetracker/readme.md

 ## How to build

 This application is a multi module maven project (you need [maven setup and running](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html)).
-There are 2 modules:
+There are 3 modules:

 - **timetracker-backend**, contains JavaEE 7 application packaged as war
 - **timtracker-web**, pure html/js project packaged as war
+- **dml**, distribution package includes both war files and this readme

-The build of both modules could be commenced from parent timetracker/pom:
+The build all modules could be commenced from parent timetracker/pom:

  ```
- mvn clean package
+ mvn clean install
  ```

- This will build both war files.
+This will build both war files and the distribution package.
 During build of backend a Wildfly application server will be downloaded to commence all tests.

 ## How to deploy